 This unit uses three representational tools, which are listed here according to their increasing levels of complexity.
 Their use will be explained in detail in a later section:

-1. System Schemas:
+1. System Schema and System State diagram:

 qualitative and simple tool for identifying the objects in a system